What Dermatologists Wish You Knew About Preventing and Treating Wrinkles

 Don’t fear the needle

-There are plenty of steps you can take to prevent, treat, and reverse signs of aging on your skin, but most dermatologists agree that neurotoxins like Botox, Dysport, Jeuveau, and Xeomin produce the greatest results.
+There are plenty of steps you can take to prevent, treat, and reverse signs of aging on your skin, but most dermatologists agree that neurotoxins like Botox, Dysport, Jeuveau, and Xeomin produce the best results.
 “The two things that truly prevent wrinkles are sunscreen and Botox,” Dr. Airan says.
 While many people have mixed feelings about using Botox, Dr. Airan and Dr. Schultz are in favor of getting Botox early and often.
 “Botox could be appropriate as early as the late teens or in the mid 30s,” Dr. Schultz says, “depending on when you start seeing lines when you raise your forehead or squint.”
 With skin that looks ageless, you should follow these anti-aging secrets that could add years to your life.

 - Debra Jaliman, MD, a board-certified dermatologist in New York City